nomonosound/numpy-minmax/README.md

 # numpy-minmax: a fast function for finding the minimum and maximum value in a NumPy array

 NumPy lacked an optimized minmax function, so we wrote our own.
-At Nomono, we use it for audio processing, but it can also be applied to other kinds of data of similar shape.
+At Nomono, we use it for audio processing, but it can be applied any kind of float32 ndarray.

 * Written in C and takes advantage of AVX2 for speed
-* Roughly **2.3x speedup** compared to the numpy amin+amax equivalent (tested with numpy 1.24-1.26)
+* Roughly **2.3x speedup** compared to the numpy amin+amax equivalent (tested on Intel CPU with numpy 1.24-1.26)
-* The fast implementation is tailored for C-contiguous 1-dimensional and 2-dimensional float32 arrays.
+* The fast implementation is tailored for float32 arrays that are C-contiguous and/or F-contiguous.
 Other types of arrays get processed with numpy.amin and numpy.amax, so no perf gain there.

 # Installation